 The FOOD.
 It’s a huge part of the River Bend experience.
 Breakfasts are substantial – yoghurts with fresh berries, a large selection of pastries, jams, cheeses, fruit platters and fresh juices or a hot breakfast cooked just the way you like it.
 Mine was always two poached eggs on the tastiest and crispiest hash browns.

 When on an early morning 6am game drive, breakfast is served on the plains.
 I’m talking Amarula spiked coffee, hot chocolates for the kids and delicious African cakes – Living the safari dream.

 Classic French cuisine is served in the evening, complimented by some great South African wines.
 With a choice of three or four dishes for each course we always had plenty of choice.
 I loved the way the staff always checked with the girls what they’d prefer to eat for their next meal.
-It pleased them no end.
+It made them feel very special indeed.

 I was a huge fan of the afternoon tea too served in the lounge before the second game drive of the day.
 Delicious cake and a cup of steaming rooibos, the perfect way to prepare yourself for a 4WD safari.

 The guides are brilliant with children and make them feel very special.
 On their first drive they received a goody backpack with an animal workbook, crayons and plenty of other things to entertain for those ‘we’ve been driving round for an hour and only seen a dung beetle’ moment.
 Thankfully we didn’t have many of those.